chakrit/phabricator/README.md

 ### ENV VARS

-These are applied to phabricator/apache via the init.sh startup script:
+These are applied to phabricator/apache via the entrypoint.sh startup script:

 ```
 APACHE_SERVER_NAME